deepak-mane/mycpp/Concepts/C++_Inheritance_ConstructorDestructor_DerivedClass.md

-# Constructor and Destructors in Derived Class
+# Inheritance :: Constructor and Destructors in Derived Class

 ```cpp